LIFT SIZES

 FURTHER READING

 Transitioning into the next phase of retirement, there’s a crucial decision that must come first: to stay in your beloved home or start looking for other options.
 Thankfully RESiLIFT has given people a good reason to stay after creating the perfect solution to steep stairs and ageing joints.
 Whether it be carrying the laundry, suitcases or awkward objects, moving safely between floors is now possible.
 Architect, Jegi Jager, from CPS Project Management says “it just makes sense to incorporate a RESiLIFT into your house, whether you are renovating or designing a new home”.
 “Australians have to move away from this idea of single-level dwellings” he explains.
-“Some people associate lifts with ageing, but in 2020 that is not the case.
+“Some people associate lifts with ageing, but now, that is not the case.
 There are many reasons you might need to use a lift, irrespective of your age.
 All two-level homes in the future need to provide a safe and convenient way to travel between floors.”
 “Land is expensive, but we need green space around our homes.
 It is important for our wellbeing to be able to get outside and enjoy some light and green, so the only solution is to go up.”
 “This is the future.
-I would never build or plan…
+I would never build or plan a…

-Why should homeowners consider a home elevator?
-Initially associated with the aging population, residential elevators are fast becoming a lifestyle inclusion for all multi level homes.
+Why every two-storey home needs a home elevator Initially associated with the aging population, residential elevators are fast becoming a lifestyle inclusion for all multi level homes.
 As souring land prices force developers upwards, elevators prove a safer alternative to stairs.
 Residential lifts are now replacing the dumb waiters being installed to take groceries from the garage to the pantry and laundry chutes previously included in luxury homes.
 Many people use their elevators for commuting items that are difficult on stairs such as luggage and furniture.
 Some use them for their sick/older pets, although this is rarely the primary reason for installation.
 Many people do not want to purchase double storey homes but with land prices cannot afford to have single storey, so installing an elevator resolves that problem.
 Who benefits from installing a home elevator?
 Nowadays architects will typically suggest at least a provision for a future lift in new build designs.
 There are also a number of lifts that can be installed for existing homes, such as the RESiLIFT®.
 It is not just the homeowner who benefits.
 Because people do not have to move home, they retain their family memories and community connections.
-It is much harder for older people to…
+It is much harder for older people…